 Knowledge of the rules among racers is relatively low.
 Having an official in the club should help your riders avoid penalties and help your club put on better races.
 It can reduce the club’s cost for organizing a race if club officials volunteer their services.

-Officials are paid based on the prize list of the race, ranging from $50 for a race with no prize list, to $75 for a full-day category A race.
+Officials are paid based on the prize list of the race, ranging from $50 for a half-day race with no prize list, to $115 for a full-day category A race.
 Chief referees and chief judges receive slightly more.
 All officials receive $.46 per mile for travel to and from the race.
 Besides all that, you get a warm feeling in your heart knowing that you helped to provide a safe and fair competition for the racers.